llnl/axom/src/axom/bump/docs/sphinx/bump_utilities.rst

 .. ## SPDX-License-Identifier: (BSD-3-Clause)

 ******************************************************
-MIR Blueprint Utilities
+BUMP Utilities
 ******************************************************

-The MIR component contains several useful building blocks for writing algorithms for Blueprint meshes.
+The BUMP component contains several useful building blocks for writing algorithms for Blueprint meshes.

  * Structured as classes with an ``execute()`` method